4.34 from 15 votes

 I drink it daily and try to get all my health coaching clients to do so as well.
 ACV is definitely pungent at first, but after drinking it regularly you get used to the flavor and it’s easy to drink plain mixed with a little water.
 That said, some days I still enjoy making it taste delicious using one of these apple cider vinegar drink recipes, this grape and apple cider vinegar antioxidant drink or the apple pie apple cider vinegar drink I’m sharing today.

 It feels a bit more like a treat when prepped this way… especially when served out of a fancy stemless wine glass.
-It’s almost like your drinking an actual cocktail.
+It’s almost like you’re drinking an actual cocktail.
 Almost.

-Overhead shot of an Apple Pie Apple Cider Vinegar Drink on a marble countertop with a silver spoon sitting next to it.
+Apple Pie Vinegar Drink on a marble countertop with a silver spoon sitting next to it.

 Ready to give your morning a healthy boost with apple cider vinegar?
 Try this apple pie apple cider vinegar drink tomorrow.
 This recipe is particularly good for people who can’t stand the strong taste of apple cider vinegar or those just starting out with it!
 I hope you like it as much as I do.